The importance of gender-based violence

 If the Arms Trade Treaty is to be an effective legal instrument in regulating the international arms trade, it must include strong references to gender and address risks of gender-based violence and a responsibility to prevent gender-based armed violence.

-Positively the Draft Treaty Text from July 2012 includes two references to gender: The first reference is in the preamble paragraph 11, reminding the states to bear in mind that ‘women and children are particularly affected in situation of conflict and armed violence’.
+Including a gender-based violence criteria within the Arms Trade Treaty was a significant topic of negotiations.
+More than 100 states gave a joint statement calling for such a criteria.
+As a result, the text of the Treaty, includes two references to gender: The first reference is in the preamble paragraph 11, reminding the states to bear in mind that ‘women and children are particularly affected in situation of conflict and armed violence’.
 The second reference is in Article 4.6b, and asks states to consider taking feasible measures to avoid the arms ‘being used to commit or facilitate gender-based violence or violence against children.
 Unfortunately, the term “feasible measures” is not very strong.